snijderlab/stitch/BatchFiles.md

 The threshold score which has to be reached before two edges are considered equal.
 This is used in the detection of duplicates while filtering reads.
 This value is mainly depending on the alphabet used.

-It can be defined as a constant value or as a calculation based on K. It only supports very basic arithmatic, - + * /, the variable 'K' and constants (positive integer numbers).
+It can be defined as a constant value or as a calculation based on K. It only supports very basic arithmetic, - + * /, the variable 'K' and constants (positive integer numbers).

 The default value is `K-1`.